j26572224/ShallowSea/README.md

 * choose a license

 # Liability:
-Nobody is responsible if you lose your data, brick your Switch, get banned, drop your Switch into the toilet, have your Switch stolen by ninjas, [etc 1](https://www.youtube.com/watch?v=XnwvYiMK3ik) [etc 2](https://www.youtube.com/watch?v=6X5kP6NjDTw), except yourself.
+Nobody is responsible if you lose your data, brick your Switch, get banned(although ShallowSea has ban protection), drop your Switch into the toilet, have your Switch stolen by ninjas, [etc 1](https://www.youtube.com/watch?v=XnwvYiMK3ik) [etc 2](https://www.youtube.com/watch?v=6X5kP6NjDTw), except yourself.
 By using ShallowSea or any form of homebrew in any capacity you understand the risks involved with running unsigned code on your Switch.
 # Credit:
 * [@carcaschoi](https://github.com/carcaschoi) 一 我 me
 * [@tim22263 梵鈞](https://github.com/tim22263) 一 為ShallowSea整合包製作ShallowSea專用大氣層bootlogo & hbmenu theme (making the custom bootlogo & hbmenu theme for aio package.)